projectcalico/calicoctl/CONTRIBUTING.md

 This covers the legalities, confirming that you retain ownership of your contributions and that you are licensing them to us.

-For some fairly complicated legal reasons we actually have three CLAs, and which you sign depends on on whose behalf you are contributing:
+For some fairly complicated legal reasons we actually have three CLAs.
+Which you sign depends on whose behalf you are contributing:

 - All individuals (except employees of the U.S. government – see below) should sign the [Individual Contributor License Agreement](http://www.projectcalico.org/community/Individual-Contributor-Agreement).